Standard Grease

 High elastomer compatibility allows the use of conventional sealants.
 If there are doubts about compatibility, the sealant material can be tested.
 For relubrication, we recommend using metering systems or central lubrication systems to avoid over-lubricating the bearing.
 The grease is always easily conveyed.

 Do not remove pre-greased bearings from the protective packaging until just before assembly.
-To avoid grease aging, we recommend installing bearings within one year of delivery.
-Maximum storage duration from delivery should not exceed 3 years.
+To avoid grease aging, we recommend installing the bearings within one year of delivery.
+The maximum storage duration from delivery should not exceed 3 years.

 If other greases are to be used for relubrication, miscibility must be checked.
 Greases can be mixed under the following conditions: